 Nominations and assessment

-When a Homelessness Supportive Housing Program property becomes vacant, the housing provider managing the property asks for nominations from housing, homelessness and support providers.
-Organisations can make up to two nominations for any one vacancy.
+When a Homelessness Supportive Housing Program property becomes vacant, the housing provider asks for nominations from housing, homelessness and support providers.
+Agencies can nominate up to two customers for a vacant property.

 The housing provider forms a Nominations and Assessment Panel.
-The panel assesses the nominations and decides who is offered the property.
+The panel assesses the nominations and decides who to offer the property to.
 Priority is given to eligible customers with the most complex needs and the highest level of risk and vulnerability.

 Customers are first housed on a 12 month fixed term lease agreement.
 They may be offered further fixed term lease agreements, of up to 12 months at a time, if they still need support to maintain their tenancy.

-The housing provider managing the property is responsible for setting rent in line with their agency’s policies.
+- sets the rent in line with their agency’s policies

-The housing provider managing the property and the tenant’s support provider collaborate to manage any tenancy or property management issues, including disruptive behaviour.
+- collaborates with the customer’s support provider to manage any tenancy or property issue, including antisocial behaviour.